Solar + batteries

 Some batteries can be easily added to any household by having an electrician connect them to the house switchboard using normal household electrical wiring.
 These batteries include their own inverter which converts the battery’s electricity into standard 230 Volts AC (Alternating Current).
 So any solar installation can technically be called ‘battery-ready’, as they can have a battery added using this method.

 Another method is to plug a battery directly into your solar inverter (the box on the wall between your solar panels and your switchboard).
 For this option the solar inverter must be designed to have a battery connected, often termed a ‘hybrid inverter’.
 It also requires that the battery be compatible with the solar inverter.
-Very few existing solar installations include an inverter with this capability.
+Very few older existing solar installations include an inverter with this capability.

-These two methods are known as ‘AC coupling’ and ‘DC coupling’ respectively, and they both have pros and cons,
+These two methods are known as ‘AC coupling’ and ‘DC coupling’ respectively, and they both have pros and cons.

 Find out more about AC and DC coupling and renewable energy basics in the Renew magazine article Know Your Renewables: Off-Grid Basics.